BabylonJS/OldDocumentationSite/content/resources/Manual/Transparency_and_How_Meshes_Are_Rendered.md

 ## Rendering Groups

 Renderable objects can be organized into rendering groups, which act as layers.
-In each of these rendering groups, the order above will be used.
+Layers are rendered in ascending order by ID, starting with the default one (which has the ID of 0).
+Within each rendering group, the "General Order" above will also be used.

-To use rendering groups, you simply need to set the property `.renderingGroupId` on the objects you want to put in other layers than the default one (which has the ID of 0).
+To use rendering groups, you simply need to set the property `.renderingGroupId` on the objects you want to put in other layers than the default one.

 This property exists on meshes, particle systems and sprite managers.

-Rendering groups are rendered by ascending ID, starting with the default one.
 There can be no more than 4 rendering groups in total, meaning that the only valid IDs are 0, 1, 2 and 3.

 ## Alpha Index